Academic Requirements for

 FILM AND VISUAL STUDIES GRADUATE STUDENT PROFILES

-Dan D'Amore is a first-year graduate student in Film and Visual Studies.
+Dan D'Amore is a second-year graduate student in Film and Visual Studies.
 He graduated with High Honors in Cinema Studies from Oberlin College in 2009 and has worked as a freelance videographer and editor.
 He is primarily concerned with the intersections of film, architecture, games, and the strange.
 Dan comes from Ohio.

-Zach Furste is beginning his second year in the Film and Visual Studies PhD program.
+Zach Furste is beginning his third year in the Film and Visual Studies PhD program.
 He comes to Harvard from Western Washington University in Bellingham, WA where he managed to earn a bachelors in English literature after four years of studying film, French, and philosophy.
 Zach's research now constellates around topics in nineteenth- and twentieth-century aesthetics and avant-garde visual culture.
 Drawing on approaches from film theory to media archaeology to art history, he's especially interested in questions of reappropriation, the body, and the archive as they arise in continental thought, early cinema and photography, experimental film and video, new media, and modern and contemporary art.